-I was just putting the finishing touches on my book that Harvard Press will publish next March on how global businesses can build ventures, drive meaningful growth, and beat startups at their own game, when to my surprise one of my favorite newsletters hit my inbox with this tantalizing prompt:
+I was just putting the finishing touches on my book that Harvard Press will publish in May of 2022 on how global businesses can build ventures, drive meaningful growth, and beat startups at their own game, when to my surprise one of my favorite newsletters hit my inbox with this tantalizing prompt:

 “Corporate accelerators have always had a bad reputation, but is it deserved?
 Well, Alex Mahr of Stryber has crunched the numbers and has found that something really is going wrong.
 Looking at a random sample of European companies that started in 2013, he found an 11% success rate (very much in line with the conventional wisdom that one in ten startups fails).
 That increased to 12% if the company had been part of an accelerator program—UNLESS it was a corporate accelerator, in which case only 8% succeeded.
 Now the big question is—WHY?
 I’d love to hear your thoughts on this."